kloehnen/UKKC/README.md

    41.513683 **Mashariki - Eastern Longitude**
    -1.826341 **Kaskazini - Northern Latitude**

+# Language Identification

+  The Language identification program is trained on 5 million token texts from Swahili and English blogs (10 million tokens total).
+The models are trained on character trigrams, and vote between whether the token in question is English or Swahili based upon multiple trigram association measures found in the NLTK package.

+  For Identifying individual words, the Precision and Recall is as follows:

+    Swahili:

+      Precision = 0.84
+      Recall    = 0.94

+    English:

+      Precision = 0.94
+      Recall    = 0.82

+# Swahili-English Code-Switching Identification

+  To detect code-switching within a tweet, we use Logistic Regression to predict whether a tweet contains both Swahili and English.
+The features include:

+    Language identification algorithm scores for each token, character trigrams,
+    tokens,
+    hashtags,
+    mentions,
+    geotags

+    Features with a frequency count under a threshold of 10 were excluded, resulting in the use of around 22,000 features.
+The Logistical Regression algorithm was implemented using the Scikit package for Python3.

+    For Identifying Code-Switching in Tweets, the Precision and Recall is as follows:

 ###### Translations are my own.
 Corrections, Suggestions, and Comments are welcome!